 Ideally, the employee should still receive SG on the gross salary, or whatever was negotiated on commencement of employment.
 The mere fact that an individual has made a private decision to be pro-active about their retirement planning should not mean that he or she is then penalised by losing some SG entitlements.

 This scenario absolutely stinks especially in circumstances where an employer has agreed to pay Superannuation Guarantee (SG) on a person’s full salary rather than your post-salary sacrifice earnings, and then ignored this agreement.
 If this ever occurs, an individual would need to talk to their union (if they have one, and if a member) or a lawyer.

 Warning: Anyone facing a cut in SG entitlements due to salary sacrificing should also be checking up on annual leave, sick leave and long service leave entitlements and whether they have been affected by the salary sacrificing arrangement.
 You need to negotiate with your employer to protect your existing entitlements or at least be aware of the full impact (if any) of any salary sacrifice arrangement, especially on your annual leave, sick leave and long service leave entitlement.

 Super alert!
-From 1 July 2017, employees will be able to make tax-deductible super contributions, which means if you have a mean employer who reduces your SG entitlements when you salary sacrifice, then you may consider making tax-deductible super contributions rather than entering a salary sacrifice arrangement, although there will be more paperwork (for more information, see SuperGuide article Employees can make tax-deductible super contributions from July 2017).
+Since 1 July 2017, employees can now make tax-deductible super contributions, which means if you have a mean employer who reduces your SG entitlements when you salary sacrifice, then you may consider making tax-deductible super contributions rather than entering a salary sacrifice arrangement, although there will be more paperwork (for more information, see SuperGuide article Employees can now make tax-deductible super contributions).